History of Wonder Workshop Children's Museum

 The Wonder Workshop started in 1989 when a scientist, special education teacher, and principal in Manhattan piloted a three-year program intended to address the educational, recreational, and social needs of community youth and their families.
 The cornerstones of this unique union were after-school activities and interactive exhibits meant to unlock the secrets of science, technology and delving into the rich traditions of diverse cultures.

 In 1994, we opened our Children's Museum's doors and offered exhibits and programs to the general public.
 Wonder Workshop serves area schools through a wide variety of outreach programs and traveling exhibits.
-The after-school program is called "Hooked on Clubs" and is held at the museum for students in K-5 grades.
+The after-school program is held at the museum for students in K-5 grades.

 The museum is governed by the Board of Directors.
-Our staff consists of one full-time Director, one part-time employee, and many volunteers who take care of the museum's daily operations and programs.
+Our staff consists of the Executive Director Melanie Highsmith, Program Director Parre Ahmadi, and many volunteers and Teen Mentors who take care of the museum's daily operations and programs.

 Remembering Our Founder: Richard Pitts